Community Pharmacy-based Point-of-Care Testing Certificate Program

 2018 Program Updates

-The new version of the program addresses participant and instructor feedback, and includes eased implementation via a streamlined, practice-based live session; current content crafted by experts; and professionally produced videos, all provided through an interactive, web-based platform.
+The 2018 version of the program addresses participant and instructor feedback, and includes eased implementation via a streamlined, practice-based live session; current content crafted by experts; and professionally produced videos, all provided through an interactive, web-based platform.
 While the overall accreditation hour allotment for the program is unchanged at 20 hours – the home study of the updated program has been increased from the original 12 hours of content to 16 hours of content, and the live training has been streamlined from 8 hours to 4 hours.

 How can I access the learning product?